Cybathlon

-Cybathlon, a project of ETH Zurich, acts as a platform that challenges teams from all over the world to develop assistive technologies suitable for everyday use with and for people with disabilities.
-The driving force behind CYBATHLON is international competitions and events, in which teams consisting of technology developers from universities, companies or NGOs and a person with disabilities (pilot) tackle various everyday tasks with their latest assistive technologies.
-Besides the actual competition, the Cybathlon offers a platform to drive forward research on assistance systems for everyday use, and to promote dialogue with the public for the inclusion of people with disabilities in society.
+CYBATHLON, a project of ETH Zurich, acts as a platform that challenges teams from all over the world to develop assistive technologies suitable for everyday use with and for people with disabilities.
+The driving force behind CYBATHLON is international competitions and events, in which teams consisting of technology developers from universities, companies or NGOs and a person with disabilities (pilot) tackle unsolved everyday tasks with their latest assistive technologies.
+Besides the actual competition, the CYBATHLON offers a benchmarking platform to drive forward research on assistance systems for dealing with daily-life challenges, and to promote dialogue with the public for the inclusion of people with disabilities in society.

-The first Cybathlon organised by the Swiss Federal Institute of Technology in Zurich (ETH Zurich) took place in the Swiss Arena in Kloten north of Zurich in Switzerland on 8 October 2016 and was the first international competition of this kind.
-66 pilots from 25 nations competed in front of a stadium with approximately 4600 spectators.
+The first CYBATHLON organised by the Swiss Federal Institute of Technology in Zurich (ETH Zurich) took place in the Swiss Arena in Kloten north of Zurich in Switzerland on 8 October 2016 and was the first international competition of this kind.
+66 pilots from 25 nations competed in front of 4600 spectators.

-The 2020 Cybathlon took place on 13–14 November 2020.
-The ongoing COVID-19 pandemic necessitated that this “Global Edition” take place remotely, with teams setting up the infrastructure for the competition at their home bases and with the races, overseen by Cybathlon officials, taking place via video.
+The 2020 CYBATHLON "Global edition" took place on 13–14 November 2020.
+After having first been postponed due to the COVID-19 pandemic it was reorganized to take place remotely, with teams setting up the infrastructure for the competition at their home bases and with the races, overseen by Cybathlon officials, taking place via video.

-CYBATHLON 2024: ETH Zurich’s unique non-profit project continues!
-From 25 to 27 October 2024, the third edition of the CYBATHLON will take place in a global format in the Arena Schluefweg in Kloten near Zurich and in local hubs all around the world.
-160 international teams from the worlds of academia and industry will compete in a unique competition.
+CYBATHLON 2024 took place from 25 to 27 October 2024.
+The third edition of the CYBATHLON took place in a global format at the SWISS Arena in Kloten near Zurich and in local hubs all around the world.
+67 international teams from the worlds of academia and industry competed in a competition.

+A survey of pilots and technical leads from 2020 suggests considerable success in including pilots in a user-centered design process.
+Daily life usage of the new assistive technology was less frequent.
+Both daily life usage and prolonged user involvement were found to be related to race performance at the competition.

 Background

+The World Health Organization (WHO) estimates that around 15% of people (1.1. billion people worldwide) experience some form of disability.

-Robert Riener, head of the professorship for Sensory-Motor Systems at ETH Zurich, initiated the Cybathlon in 2013 as a platform for the development of everyday-suitable assistance systems.
+Robert Riener, head of the professorship for Sensory-Motor Systems at ETH Zurich, initiated the CYBATHLON in 2013 as a platform for the development of everyday-suitable assistance systems.

 The event organised under the umbrella of ETH Zurich is supported financially as well as ideologically by partners and through patronage.

-Whereas other international competitions for disabled athletes, such as the Paralympics, only permit competitors to use unpowered assistive technology, the Cybathlon encourages the use of performance-enhancing technology such as powered exoskeletons.
+Whereas other international competitions for disabled athletes, such as the Paralympics, only permit competitors to use unpowered assistive technology, the CYBATHLON encourages the use of performance-enhancing technology such as powered exoskeletons.

 Teams can compete in eight different disciplines.
-A team always consists of a pilot (person with a disability that meets the inclusion criteria of the respective discipline) and a technology provider (university or company) who work closely together.
+A team always consists of a pilot (a person with a disability that meets the inclusion criteria of the respective discipline) and a technology developer (university or company) who work closely together.
+Teams may include clinicians and other professionals with expertise in areas such as therapy, orthotics and prosthetics.
 Currently, the split is about 70% with a university and 30% with a company background (e.g. manufacturers of commercially available prostheses).